 Me and LA

 When I was almost 10 years old, my family moved to LA.
-Los Angeles, the city of angles.
+Los Angeles, the city of angels.
 Don't ask.
-Well, actually I'll tell you.
-My dad's business was going kaput so he needed to find a job post-haste with another realty firm.
-And my parents thought southern California might be nice.
-I don't remember a lot about the actual move--we sold (or maybe lost) our house, we sold our furniture, packed our most valuable treasures (mine were stuffed animals and books) and hit the road.
-It took us approximately 6 hours or so to get down there.
+Well, actually, I'll tell you.
+My dad's business was going kaput, so he needed to find a job post-haste with another realty firm.
+And my parents thought Southern California might be nice.
+I don't remember much about the actual move--we sold (or maybe lost) our house, sold our furniture, packed our most valuable treasures (mine were stuffed animals and books), and hit the road.
+It took us about 6 hours to get down there.
 Yes, we drove.

-There we were, the 4 of us--our car, some suitcases and not much else.
+There we were, the 4 of us--our car, some suitcases, and not much else.
 My folks rented a small home in Venice.
 Venice in the '60s.
-Now there's a not so nice thought.
+Now there's a not-so-nice thought.
 Let me explain why.
 Riots.
-Riots to the left, right and middle of us.
-I recall hearing gunshots during the night, I was terrified.
+Riots to the left, right, and middle of us.
+I recall hearing gunshots during the night.
+I was terrified.
 Things were dicey.
 Scary.
 I remember the day my dad sat us girls down for a talk about race.
 What?
 What is race exactly?
 I really didn't have a clue.
-I had friends that were just 2 kinds of people.
+I had friends who were just 2 kinds of people.
 Boys and girls.
 Period.
 This black and white stuff?
 Unimportant to me.
-I started school that next semester at a predominately African American school.
+I started school the next semester at a predominantly African American school.
 Honestly, it was irrelevant to me.
 I was 10 years old.
 Who cares!
-Just let me play teether ball, kickball, maybe some hopscotch and have fun.
+Just let me play teether ball, kickball, maybe some hopscotch, and have fun.
 And you know what?
 Most of us kids felt that way.
-We were there to have fun, be together and make friends.
+We were there to have fun, be together, and make friends.
 Let the adults sort it out.
 It made no difference to us.

-As usual, we moved soon after into another apartment, this one in a nicer neighborhood--Westwood and then a few months later to Beverly Hills, lots of Jewish kids.
-For me, it still made little difference.
-Except for the fact that I now wanted to become Jewish more than anything.
-So, my mom bought me a beautiful little Star of David necklace that year for Christmas.
+As usual, we moved soon after into another apartment, this one in a nicer neighborhood — Westwood —and then, a few months later, to Beverly Hills, with lots of Jewish kids.
+For me, it still made little difference except for the fact that I now wanted to become Jewish more than anything.
+So, my mom bought me a beautiful little Star of David necklace for Christmas that year.
 I was so proud of it.
-We moved during Christmas vacation though and I never got to show it off.
+We moved during Christmas vacation, though, and I never got to show it off.

 This next move was into East LA.
 Yep, brain surgeons, my parents were not.
 Again, other than changing schools for the 4th time in 2 years, kids are kids.
 I made friends easily.
 And these friends were Mexican.
 Good food.
 Beautiful families.
 Gangs all around us.
 What a life.
-My best friend at that particle school was Estelita.
+My best friend at that particular school was Estelita.
 I loved her family.
-Typical Mexican, 4 kids, cute bungalow home, warm friendly people, who (I believe) felt sorry for me.
+Typical Mexican, 4 kids, cute bungalow home, warm, friendly people, who (I believe) felt sorry for me.
 They took me everywhere with them.
-Their family was a little different from ours, in a good way though.
-They had huge gatherings--food, music, so much fun.
+Their family was a little different from ours, in a good way, though.
+They had huge gatherings — food, music, so much fun.
 Culturally, they were different.
-The women prepared the food, the dads ate first, and then the women and children sat down to eat afterward.
+The women prepared the food; the dads ate first, and then the women and children sat down to eat.
 I always wondered about that, but hey, free good food--what's to complain about?

-I was soon going to be entering into what we referred to back then as Junior High.
+I was soon going to be entering what we referred to back then as Junior High.
 7th grade.
 Time for gang initiation.
-I told my folks what I had to look forward to--according to my new school friends.
-And before the semester was up, we high tailed it back up to northern Ca. Oh, what a life.
+I told my folks what I had to look forward to, according to my new school friends.
+And before the semester was up, we high-tailed it back up to Northern California.
+Oh, what a life.

-I have to say, I loved my time in southern Ca. I met some awesome friends.
+I have to say, I loved my time in Southern California.
+I met some awesome friends.
 Had some fantastic food.
 Great learning experiences.
-Learned a lot about cultural differences, and felt for the most part as though I had spent some time abroad.
+Learned a lot about cultural differences and felt, for the most part, as though I had spent some time abroad.
 Yes, it was that different.
 Maybe that is what eventually sparked my interest in travel, who knows.
 I just know that my life lessons during that specific time were invaluable.
 They changed me.
-Unlike some of my northern California friends who had never moved out of their city, let alone their homes--I felt and was different.
-I had had some life experiences they hadn't.
+Unlike some of my Northern California friends who had never moved out of their city, let alone their homes, I felt different.
+I had had some life experiences that they hadn't.
 I didn't even realize it at the time.
-I did not know that I would end up being so excepting of all nationalities, foods, cultures, beliefs, etc. And, yes, I had the knowledge that they weren't the same as mine, however, I saw the beauty in those differences.
+I did not know I would end up so accepting of all nationalities, foods, cultures, and beliefs.
+And yes, I knew they weren't the same as mine; however, I saw the beauty in those differences.
 They were so much a part of my being.
-Again, I did not realize it until I became an adult and found myself defending those very people groups.
-After all, I had lived among them, I knew them, and while I agree we were different--were we really?
+Again, I did not realize it until I became an adult and found myself defending those very groups of people.
+After all, I had lived among them, I knew them, and while I agree we were different, were we really?

-Looking back this is what I know--my friends were wonderful.
+Looking back, this is what I know — my friends were wonderful.
 Their parents accepted this little white girl into their homes.
-They fed me, let me join in family celebrations, gave me hand me downs (as we were quite poor during those years) and they treated me like I was one of them.
+They fed me, let me join in family celebrations, gave me hand-me-downs (as we were quite poor during those years), and treated me like one of them.
 I learned about Mexican culture through them.
-I learned how to cook Mexican food, I was taught the culture between men and women, husbands and wives, and the little differences.
+I learned how to cook Mexican food, and I was taught the culture between men and women, husbands and wives, and the little differences.
 I loved it.
-As for the black culture--well, I have a funny little story to share.
+As for black culture — well, I have a funny little story to share.
 My best friend while living in Venice was Jackie.
-One day after school she asked me to come over and play.
+One day after school, she asked me to come over and play.
 The best part of the day was when I showed up and witnessed the shocked look on her mother's face.
-She had assumed I was Merican because of my name.
+She had assumed I was Mexican because of my name.
 We had a good laugh about that.
 She told me later that she was afraid that my parents might get mad if they ever found out that Jackie was black.
-I said--oh no, they know she's black.
+I said — oh no, they know she's black.
 They don't care.
 Jackie's mom was pretty impressed by that.
-Yes, I have some pretty wonderful memories of those friends in southern California.
+Yes, I have some pretty wonderful memories of those friends in Southern California.
 I wonder if they remember me?
-I wonder if they know how they shaped my character, my personality and my desire for travel?
-I wonder if they knew how much I loved them and appreciated their teaching me about their cultures, their way of life and for letting me be one of them?
+I wonder if they know how they shaped my character, my personality, and my desire for travel?
+I wonder if they knew how much I loved them and appreciated their teaching me about their cultures, their way of life, and for letting me be one of them?

 I believe they taught me some very critical life lessons.